 Transaction statistics can be used to investigate transaction-related issues.
 For example, you can check for slow-running transactions that might be causing contention or identify changes in transaction shapes that are leading to performance regressions.
 Each row contains statistics of all transactions executed over the database during 1, 10, and 60 minute intervals.

-Operations included in each statistic
+API methods included in each tool

-2 Uncommitted DML operations are not included in transaction statistics.
+5 Uncommitted DML operations are not included in transaction statistics.

 6 Empty mutations that are effectively no-op are not included in transaction statistics.